 Most foreigners study at universities.
-Since academic year 2003/2004 their number at Czech public and private universities has increased 2.9 times.
-They take bachelor's and master's programmes full-time and account for 9.5% of all public and private university students.
+Since the 2003/2004 academic year their number at Czech public and private universities has increased three times.
+They take bachelor's and master's programmes full-time and account for 9.9% of all public and private university students (i.e. 38 942 foreign students).

 Understandably, the number of students depends on the number of new enrollees (enrolled for the first time) in individual years.
-Foreign students make up 11.3% of all students first enrolled to public and private universities.
-Of the total number of university graduates, 7.6% are foreigners.
+Foreign students make up 11.7% of all students first enrolled to universities (i.e. 8 950 of students enrolled for the first time).
+Of the total number of public and private university graduates, 8.1% (i.e. 7 550 graduates) are foreigners.

-Most foreigners attend universities in Praha (54.8% of foreigners studying at Czech universities) and Brno (24.8%), they are mostly students from the Slovak Republic (64.7%).
+Most foreigners attend universities in Praha (53.3% of foreigners studying at Czech public and private universities) and Brno (26.6%).
+They are mostly students from the Slovak Republic (63.1%).
 After the year 2000 an increase was recorded for the numbers of students coming from the countries of the former Soviet Union (the Russian Federation, the Ukraine, Belarus, Kazakhstan, etc.).
 Rather big amount of students comes from Vietnam, the United States, the United Kingdom, Portugal, Germany, and Poland.
-72.9% of all foreigners studying at Czech universities come from the EU Member States.
+71.4% of all foreigners studying at Czech universities come from the EU Member States.

-Foreigners mostly study at the universities engineering, manufacturing and construction, business and administration, and health.
+Foreigners mostly study at the public and private universities technical and economic sciences, humanities, and social sciences.